What is Proportional Representation (PR)?

 What’s Wrong with Our Current System?

-Even now, in the twenty-first century, American elections still produce legislatures that fail to reflect the diversity of citizens.
+Third, twenty-first century American elections still fail to produce legislatures that reflect the diversity of our citizens.
 In particular, our legislatures continue to under represent various political and racial minorities.
 African-Americans, Latinos, and Asians still do not occupy their fair share of seats in our legislatures.
-And in spite of the unprecedented number of women being elected to Congress, that institution continues to be less than 25% female.
+And in spite of the unprecedented number of women being elected to Congress, that institution continues to be less than 30% female.

-Why do we still use the “winner-take-all” system?
+So why do we still use a single-member district plurality system?

 This voting system was inherited from British colonial times.
-Since then important advances – like Proportional Representation (PR) – have been made in the theory and practice of representative democracy.
-Lack of information, institutional inertia, and crass self-interest on the part of the two major political parties have hindered any serious dialogue on the pros and cons of alternative voting systems such as PR.
+The United States has changed A LOT since then – and important advances – like Proportional Representation (PR) – have been made in the theory and practice of representative democracy.
+Voters’ lack of information, institutional inertia, and crass self-interest on the part of the two major political parties have traditionally hindered serious debate on the pros and cons of alternative voting systems such as PR….but change is coming…

 Get involved.
 Join CfER, support a local campaign, or help educate more people by bringing RCV and PR to your school or organization!